mcginleyr1/opportunities/readme.md

 ## Build

-For building the county files, have Node.js and npm installed.
+For building the county files, you need to have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 Type `npm run merge` to merge the company JSON files into their county file.

 ## Acknowledgements